Viruses that can lead to cancer

 Viruses are very small organisms; most can’t even be seen with an ordinary microscope.
-They are made up of a small group of genes in the form of DNA or RNA surrounded by a protein coating.
-Viruses need to enter a living cell and “hijack” the cell’s machinery to reproduce and make more viruses.
+They are made up of a small number of genes in the form of DNA or RNA surrounded by a protein coating.
+A virus must enter a living cell and “hijack” the cell’s machinery in order to reproduce and make more viruses.
 Some viruses do this by inserting their own DNA (or RNA) into that of the host cell.
-When the DNA or RNA affects the host cell’s genes, it may push the cell toward becoming cancer.
+When the DNA or RNA affects the host cell’s genes, it can push the cell toward becoming cancer.

 Several viruses are linked with cancer in humans.
-Our growing knowledge of the role of viruses as a cause of cancer has already led to the development of vaccines to prevent certain human cancers.
-But the vaccines can only help prevent the infections if they are given before the person is exposed to the cancer-promoting virus.
+Our growing knowledge of the role of viruses as a cause of cancer has led to the development of vaccines to help prevent certain human cancers.
+But these vaccines can only protect against infections if they are given before the person is exposed to the cancer-promoting virus.

 Human papilloma viruses (HPVs)

-Human papilloma viruses (HPVs) are a group of more than 100 related viruses that can cause warts on the skin, mouth, genitals, and larynx.
+Human papilloma viruses (HPVs) are a group of more than 150 related viruses.
+They are called papilloma viruses because some of them cause papillomas, which are more commonly known as warts.
 Some types of HPV only grow in skin, while others grow in mucous membranes such as the mouth, throat, or vagina.

 All types of HPV are spread by contact (touch).
-More than 40 types of HPV can be passed on through sexual contact, and are very common in sexually active people.
+More than 40 types of HPV can be passed on through sexual contact.
+Most sexually active people are infected with one or more of these HPV types at some point in their lives.
 At least a dozen of these types are known to cause cancer.

-There are no effective treatments for HPV other than removing or destroying cells that are known to be infected.
+HPV infections of the mucous membranes can cause genital warts, but they usually have no symptoms.
+There are no effective medicines or other treatments for HPV, other than removing or destroying cells that are known to be infected.
 But in most people, the body’s immune system controls the HPV infection or gets rid of it over time.
+To learn more, see HPV and HPV Testing.

 HPV and cervical cancer

-Just a few types of HPV are the main causes of cervical cancer, which is the second most common cancer among women worldwide.
-Cervical cancer has become much rarer in the United States because the Pap test has been widely available for many years.
+A few types of HPV are the main causes of cervical cancer, which is the second most common cancer among women worldwide.
+Cervical cancer has become much less common in the United States because the Pap test has been widely available for many years.
 This test can show pre-cancerous changes in cells of the cervix that might be caused by HPV infection.
-These changed cells can then be treated or removed, if needed.
-Treatment can keep cancer from developing.
+These changed cells can then be destroyed or removed, if needed.
+This can keep cancer from developing.
 Doctors may now also test for HPV, which can tell them if a woman might be at higher risk for cervical cancer.

 Nearly all women with cervical cancer show signs of HPV infection on lab tests, but most women infected with HPV will not develop cervical cancer.
 Even though doctors can test women for HPV, there is no treatment directed at HPV itself.
 If the HPV causes abnormal cells to start growing, these cells can be removed or destroyed.